*** Dr. Yates is not accepting research assistants into her lab for 2026-27. ***

 At present, we do not have any paid UGRA positions available.
 However, UGRAs may earn up to 4 credits per quarter for their research activities.
 In addition, UGRAs may continue in the lab to work on an honors project during their senior year.
 It is recommended that students with an interest in honors-level research begin work in the lab during their sophomore or junior years.

-A research assistantship affords students a real world research and mentoring experience that can inform your career decisions, and facilitate your entry into graduate school if desired.
-Students with interests in developmental or clinical pscyhology, social work, medicine and other fields will gain important knowledge for their future careers as a UGRA in the AD Lab.
+A research assistantship affords students a real-world research and mentoring experience that can inform their career decisions and facilitate their entry into graduate school if desired.
+Students with interests in developmental or clinical psychology, social work, medicine, and other fields will gain important knowledge for their future careers as a UGRA in the AD Lab.